ysl2/nvim/README.md

 Need to install `zathura` pdf viewer, and use `<C-LeftMouse>` to inverse search.

+The inverse search is unavailable beacuse the `vimtex` plugin is lazyloaded to gain best startup speed.
+If you want to inverse search, you should remove the lazy load statement.

 ### Fuzzy search & global replace system

 ### Mark system